 I have actually had absolutely no issues with itbut this is likewise my 2nd machine.
 I had my very first for a couple of weeks before I broke it and sent it back for a replacement within the service warranty.
 You can check out everything about that at the bottom of this post.
 I bought my device here (I think Stitch, Vac, Direct likewise offers directly on their website) and I would extremely recommend purchasing an extended service warranty.

 I have no plans to upgrade or change machinesthis infant ought to last me a lot more years (knock on wood)!
 It is fast, it is dependable, it's really low upkeep, it has no electronic mechanisms I stress about breaking, it still has the needle down and thread cutter I like, it complimentary motion quilts like a dream with a much bigger throat space, it's powerful when stitching through numerous layers, and it's extremely easy for my kids to run and stitch on now that they are more interested in sewing (this model has the speed control, so I can turn the speed dial all the way to slow and it's ideal for kids).

-Likewise it's annoying there is no zig zag stitch, this is only a straight stitch device.
-Fortunately those have been extremely minimal things and are the only things I dislike about this device (and maybe the walking foot issues have been fixed considering that I bought mine 4 years earlier?).
-The Bernina 440QE: Okay so I have to first state that my Bernina 440 has to do with 7 years of ages, so there have actually been terrific enhancements and changes to the more recent designs.
+It's annoying there is no zig zag stitch, this is only a straight stitch machine.
+Thankfully those have been really minimal things and are the only things I dislike about this maker (and maybe the strolling foot issues have been fixed considering that I bought my own 4 years ago?).
+The Bernina 440QE: Okay so I have to first state that my Bernina 440 is about 7 years old, so there have been fantastic improvements and changes to the more recent models.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.